Air taxi maker Archer countersues rival over 'false statements' | Business

 It called Wisk's patent claims "equally meritless and improper" and provided details including drawings and analysis from a third-party consultant that it says are evidence of the independent creation of its aircraft design.
 Archer also filed counterclaims alleging that Wisk engaged in a media campaign to harm the company and disrupt its chances for success when it wrote in a blog post and told media that the FBI and U.S. Department of Justice are conducting a criminal investigation into Archer.

 "That is a false statement that Wisk knew or should have known was untrue when Wisk posted it and that remains untrue today," Archer said.
-Wisk did not immediately comment.
+A spokeswoman for Wisk said Archer's filing "confirms the strength of Wisk's claims," adding: "We believe Archer's business is built on Wisk's intellectual property as detailed in our filings, and we look forward to proceeding with our case."

 Wisk's lawsuit was filed two months after Archer announced plans to go public through a $3.8 billion merger with Atlas Crest Investment Corp, special purpose acquisition company.
 Last week, Atlas Crest said in a regulatory filing that Archer and certain of its employees who previously worked for Wisk "are involved in a federal investigation reviewing Archer's hiring practices and intellectual property."